 Note that multifocal contact lenses are not perfect for all situations and some patients may need to try several brands or designs before finding one that works well for them.
 To spare you the confusion, your optometrist will guide you towards the ones best suited to your eyes and lifestyle needs.

-To discover options beyond reading glasses, call Anderson Family Vision Care in Winnipeg North to schedule your contact lens consultation today!
+To discover options beyond reading glasses, call Anderson Family Vision Care in Winnipeg North (McPhillips) to schedule your contact lens consultation today!

 #1: Are there any "cons" related to wearing multifocal contact lenses?